December 3, 2019/

-- Odors, specifically the musty kind, is a number one tell-tale sign that you may have carpet mold.
+- Odors, specifically the musty kind, are a number one tell-tale sign that you may have carpet mold.

 - Mold will grow in any environment that remains wet for more than 24 hours.
-If you notice damp on your carpet, you’ll probably find mold lurking somewhere, too.
+If you notice the dampness on your carpet, you’ll probably find mold lurking somewhere, too.